-Why the Laguna Madre offers the best fishing in Texas
+Experience the best fishing in Texas at Laguna Madre

 Stretching 130 miles south from Corpus Christi to the Rio Grande, the Laguna Madre offers fishermen the highest population of finfishes on the Texas coast.
 Its clear, shallow waters are the most hypersaline of any lagoon in the world, a distinction that is well-known among ocean researchers.
 In fact, only five other similar bays exist anywhere on the globe.